nrdavid/nrdavid_old.github.io/_posts/2022-08-15-volcano-guide.md

 1. Read <a href="https://www.nature.com/articles/s41563-019-0396-2">"A map of the inorganic ternary metal nitrides"</a>, by Wenhao Sun et al.
 2. Read the <a href="https://docs.materialsproject.org/">Materials Project API Docs</a> and play around with the API functionality.
-3. Apply dynamic programming to acquire the data needed to create the volcano plot.
+3. Acquire the data needed to create the volcano plot.
 4. Familiarize yourself with <a href="https://matplotlib.org/">matplotlib</a>, then make the plot!
 Note: The plot may look slightly different from API changes over the years.

 Lastly, good luck!